 This will be the first major meeting between Queen Elizabeth and a world leader since the death of her husband Prince Philip in April.
 The Bidens sent their condolences after Prince Philip’s death, writing in a White House statement that they were “keeping the Queen and Prince Philip’s children, grandchildren, and great-grandchildren in our hearts during this time.”

-What Will They Discuss?
+What Did They Discuss?

-Will The Rest Of The Royal Family Join Them?
+Did The Rest Of The Royal Family Join Them?